 An article from Forbes entitled Understand And Optimise The Buying Process To Help Your Business Grow offers some sage advice, saying, "The single goal of an effective and engaging buying process is to make it as easy as possible for customers to buy the products or services they need."

 The Shortest Route Between Two Points

-The days of sending users to an online form and promising to get back to them are truly over.
+The days of sending users to an online form and promising to get back to them are well and truly over.
 Likewise, clicking on yet another link or requesting a call back when all they want is a little additional information could well sound like the death knell for that particular sale.

-It's here that chatbots come into their own.
+It's here that Chatbots come into their own.

 WhatsApp features are just what online shoppers need, with the ability to send high-resolution images or video, location data, or simply connect them to a human voice on the other side.